 The “open source collaboration project” YOCTO promotes itself with the slogan “it’s not an embedded Linux distribution, it creates a custom one for you” (→ ): You collect and compile exactly what software you need.
 And therefore, you can also keep your IOT hardware simple.
 That’s the YOCTO-Idea.
 But sometimes, the structure of the hardware influences the satisfiability of the license requirements.
 And that could become thorny:

 In general, YOCTO knows the complexity of FOSS compliance and already supports the product owners during the compilation process.
 For example, it lists all packages and all the respective licenses (→ , 3.5).
-Moreover, it allows integrating the license texts into the image (→ , 5.20.2).
+Moreover, it allows the integration of the license texts into the image (→ , 5.20.2).
 And finally, it collects the corresponding code of the image for distributing it together with the product (→ , 5.20.1).
 These are important previous achievements for generating compliant images.
 [For being complete: these steps are necessary, but not sufficient.
 But that’s not our topic today.]

 But the AGPLv3, the GPLv3, and the LGPLv3 require more.
 They postulate that the recipient of the software — the recipient of the IOT gadget — must be able to replace the running instance by an improved (or worsened) version, he himself has compiled (→ [1,2,3] §3): He must be able to install it on the hardware.
 If the IoT-gadget gives him access to its filesystem by any interface, everything is fine: he can save his version on the gadget, bend the corresponding link and restart the system.
 Bingo.
 But what, if the IoT-gadget does not offer such an interface?
 Or what, if the product owner does not want to allow such a replacement for respecting legal security reasons or for minimizing his efforts to maintain his customers?